 In addition to these medical treatments, lifestyle changes can also help manage symptoms of seasonal affective disorder.

-- Daily Walks: Even if it’s not 70 degrees, it’s still a good idea to make the most of the sunlight when it is available.
+- Daily walks: Even if it’s not 70 degrees, it’s still a good idea to make the most of the sunlight when it is available.
 People with seasonal affective disorder can benefit from going outside for 20 to 30 minutes each morning.
-The exercise will help boost your mood too.
+The exercise will help boost your mood, too.

-- Consistent Sleep: Many people with seasonal affective disorder report that they oversleep.
+- Consistent sleep: Many people with seasonal affective disorder report that they oversleep.
 On the flip side, some also struggle with insomnia.
 Regardless of your symptoms, it is good idea to develop strong, consistent sleep habits during the winter months.

-- A Balanced Diet: Individuals with seasonal affective disorder often crave carbohydrates.
+- A balanced diet: Individuals with seasonal affective disorder often crave carbohydrates.
 Unfortunately, carbs can increase fatigue.
 Saying no to those cravings and maintaining a well-balanced diet can help your energy levels.
 Take advantage of seasonal healthy favorites like squash and grapefruit.

 If your seasonal affective disorder symptoms are more severe and are having a major impact on your daily life, talk to your primary care provider.
-A professional can also determine if you need further testing to rule out any other illness that may mimic the symptoms of depression, such as hypothyroidism and mononucleosis.